GogoHarry/Loan-Prediction-System/README.md

 streamlit run app.py
 ```

 2. The app will be accessible at http://localhost:8501.
-Provide input data and get loan status predictions.
+Provide input data and get loan eligibility predictions.

 # Contributing
 1. Fork the repository.